Which Style Guide Should Authors Use: Chicago, AP or MLA?

 -

-Essay in an edited book
+Essay or chapter in an edited book

 Patel, Rina.
 "Memory and Migration."
 Border Texts, edited by Alina Gomez, Beacon Press, 2019, pp. 112–130.